Who Was J. Paul Getty?

 Family Life and Kidnapping

 The frequent subject of tabloids both in the United States and abroad, Getty's personal life was a tumultuous one.
-He married and divorced five times: His first wedding, to Jeanette Demont in 1923, produced his first child, George Franklin Getty II.
+He married and divorced five times: his first marriage to Jeanette Demont in 1923, produced his first child, George Franklin Getty II.
 He married Allene Ashby in 1926, and two years later took on wife No. 3, Adolphine Helmle, with whom he had son Jean Ronald.

 Additionally, the Getty family found its way into the news due to the misfortunes that fell on his offspring.
 Diagnosed with a brain tumor at an early age, Timmy Getty died at age 12 in 1958.
 George II passed in 1973 after overdosing on pills.

 In 1973, the billionaire's 16-year-old grandson, John Paul Getty III, was kidnapped and held for ransom in Italy.
-J. Paul famously refused to pay the ransom, saying, "I have 14 other grandchildren.
+Getty famously refused to pay the ransom, saying, "I have 14 other grandchildren.
 If I pay one penny, I'll have 14 kidnapped grandchildren."
 After the kidnappers cut off the teenager's ear and mailed it as evidence they meant business, the magnate finally agreed to a reduced ransom.
-John Paul Getty later developed a heavy drug addition that led to a stroke, and spent the final three decades of his life in a wheelchair.
+John Paul later developed a heavy drug addiction that led to a stroke and spent the final three decades of his life in a wheelchair.

 Art Collection, Death and Legacy